TheBiggerGuy/com.chelsislotten.www/site/content/publications_and_presentations/index.md

 ---

+* Slotten, C. (2019, April) Care in the Viking Age.
+Paper presented at the annual meeting of the Society for American Archaeology, Albuquerque, NM.

 * Hollinger, E. and Slotten, C. (2018, May) A Sweet Saga: Building a Chocolate Viking Ship.
 Arctic Studies Center Newsletter, 25, 60-61.

 * Slotten, C. (2018, February).
 The Unintended Afterlife of Female Vikings.
 Paper presented at the 2018 Wolf Humanities Center Graduate Student Conference at the University of Pennsylvania.